 Prerequisite: Admission to the FSEHD EC Program; or consent of department chair; taken concurrently with ECED 305.

-Offered: Spring.
+Offered: Fall

 ECED 328 - Science and Technology Methods (4)

 ECED Candidates develop an understanding of essential content and effective teaching approaches for science & technology in early childhood (K-2) through in-depth practicum experience that utilizes observation, reflection and co-teaching.)